mikeerickson/vue-taggable-select2/README.md

         required: false,
         default: () => ""
     },
     // Your list of things for the select
     options: {
         type: Array,
         required: false,
         default: () => []
     },
-    // Tells vue-taggable-select what key to use
+    // Tells vue-taggable-select2 what key to use
     // for generating option labels
     optionLabel: {
         type: String,
         required: false,
         default: () => null
     },
-    // Tells vue-taggable-select the value
+    // Tells vue-taggable-select2 the value
     // you want populated in the select for the
     // input
     optionKey: {
         type: String,